mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-10-22-allara-portrait.md

 ---
-layout: work
+layout: media
 title: "In gray on a bridge in the wilderness"
-description: "PaperFaces portrait of @allara drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @allara drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-allara-twitter-lg.jpg
   thumb: paperfaces-allara-twitter-150.jpg